-Good sleep is a foundational part of human health.
-Without it, the brain can’t function properly, and the body can’t do the amazing things it’s able to do like stave off disease or crush the latest TikTok dance challenge.
+Good sleep is an essential part of staying healthy.
+Without it, the brain can’t function properly, and the body can’t do the amazing things it’s wired to do, such as stave off disease or crush the latest TikTok dance challenge.

 - Sleep pressure.
 The longer you’re awake, the higher your sleep pressure, and your “risk” of falling asleep.
 A low sleep pressure decreases your chances of falling asleep at bedtime.

 - Activation level.
 Innumerable forces are competing for our attention and ramping up our dopamine systems.
 Heightened stress or emotions before bed can increase your activation level, which can mask tiredness.